Linear Viscoelasticity of Semiflexible Polymers with Hydrodynamic Interactions: Introduction

-Morse and coworkers \citep{Morse1998a, Morse1998b, Morse1998c, Pasquali2001, Shankar2002} developed a theory for semiflexible rods, which extends Kirkwood's rigid rod theory by incorporating bending modes and transverse fluctuations along the contour of an inextensible rigid rod.
-The semiflexible rod theory (SRT) particularly applies to inextensible, stiff semiflexible polymers under $\theta$-conditions within the free draining approximation, since it neglects both hydrodynamic interactions and excluded volume effects.
+Morse and coworkers \citep{Morse1998a, Morse1998b, Morse1998c, Pasquali2001, Shankar2002} developed a comprehensive theoretical framework for semiflexible polymers, extending Kirkwood's rigid-rod theory to account for bending modes and transverse fluctuations along the contour of an inextensible filament, covering regimes from dilute to tightly entangled solutions.
+The specific formulation of the semiflexible rod theory (SRT) for a single inextensible semiflexible rod in the infinitely dilute limit was presented in detail by \citet{Pasquali2001} and \citet{Shankar2002}.
+The SRT particularly applies to inextensible, stiff semiflexible polymers under $\theta$-conditions within the free draining approximation, since it neglects both hydrodynamic interactions and excluded volume effects.
 The relaxation modulus $G(t)$ predicted by the SRT exhibits three distinct regimes as illustrated Fig.~\ref{fig1}~(a).
 At short times, $G(t)$ decays as an exponent of $(-3/4)$ in dilute solutions \citep{Shankar2002}.
 Interestingly, the $(3/4)$ slope has been observed in dynamic moduli in both theoretical and experimental results for entangled systems \citep{Morse1998c} and crosslinked networks \citep{Gittes1998, Koenderink2006} of semiflexible polymers at high frequencies (which corresponds to short times, as shown schematically in Fig.~\ref{fig1}~(b)).
 In dilute solutions, this is followed by an intermediate time regime, where the $G(t)$ decays with the exponent $\alpha = 5/4$, due to the sequential relaxation of bending modes \citep{Pasquali2001, Shankar2002}.
 At long times, after all the intermediate modes have relaxed, the polymer behaves as a rigid rod undergoing orientational relaxation, resulting in a plateau followed by a mono-exponential decay of $G(t)$.
 As the system transitions towards the semiflexible regime with \(L/l_p \approx 1\), the intermediate power law regime of $(-5/4)$ tends to disappear for more flexible chains, and the initial $(-3/4)$ regime persists over longer timescales before the chain relaxation occurs.
 These theoretical predictions have been validated by numerical simulations of bead-rod chains \citep{Dimitrakopoulos2001, Shankar2002}, which confirm the time-dependent behavior of the relaxation modulus for stiff semiflexible polymers.
 The dependence of the dynamic moduli on frequency, which can be obtained by Fourier transformation of $G(t)$ predicted by the SRT also shows excellent agreement with experimental data for poly-$\gamma$-benzyl-L-glutamate (PBLG) polymers \citep{Warren1973, Ookubo1976}, especially for systems with \(L/l_p < 1\), across the entire accessible frequency range.
 Thus, the SRT provides an excellent benchmark for stiff semiflexible chains ($L/l_p < 1$) with which one can test the validity of a new model, as is done here in the subsequent sections for the present mesoscopic model.